Poems by Ángel Escobar

 She was born in the century whose nature moves from blind noise

 to noise.
-(Oh who bears suffering.
+(Oh who can bear it.
 Oh what identifies you.)

 In this century she died.
 Less would suffice for Callimachus.